Cotechino (Pork sausage) with lentils

-Just to clarify ideas, let's start by saying that cotechino is completely different from zampone: in fact, although the content is the same as the pig's trotter, cotechino is stuffed in pork casing, while the trotter, as the name says, is stuffed in the foot.
+Just to clarify, let's start by saying that cotechino is completely different from zampone (pig's trotter): in fact, although their content is the same, cotechino is stuffed in a natural pork casing, while the trotter, as the name says, is stuffed in the foot.

-Today the classic cotechino-lentils combination has been interpreted in the most varied ways, from the most rustic to the most refined, such as the millefeuille of cotechino and lentils, without forgetting tasty leftover recipes, such as polenta and cotechino timbale, an original and scenic way to use leftover cotechino from the holidays!
+Today the classic cotechino-lentil combination has been interpreted in many varied ways, from the most rustic to the most refined, such as the millefeuille of cotechino and lentils, without forgetting tasty leftover recipes, such as polenta and cotechino timbale, an original way to use leftover cotechino from the holiday season!

 How to prepare Cotechino (Pork sausage) with lentils

 To make cotechino with lentils, first soak the lentils in cold water for 2 hours 1.
 Drain and rinse them under running water 2.
-In the meantime, cook the cotechino following the instructions on the package, in our case it should be immersed in cold water and cooked for about 20 minutes from the boiling point 3.
+In the meantime, cook the cotechino following the instructions on the package, in our case it should be immersed in cold water and cooked for about 20 minutes from the time water starts boiling 3.

 Pour the olive oil 7 into a pan and heat it.
-Add the chopped vegetables 8 and fry for a couple of minutes.
-Then pour in the lentils, previously soaked in cold water 9,
+Add the chopped vegetables 8 and sauté them for a couple of minutes.
+Then add the lentils, previously soaked in cold water 9,

-season with pepper 10, salt and add the rosemary sprigs and bay leaves tied together with a string 11, this way you will be able to easily remove the herbs after cooking.
-Cover the lentils with hot vegetable stock 12 and cook for 20 minutes or more depending on the consistency you want, adding stock if necessary.
+Season with pepper 10, salt and add the rosemary sprigs and bay leaves with kitchen twine 11, facilitating the removal of the herbs after cooking.
+Cover the lentils with hot vegetable broth 12 and cook for 20 minutes or more depending on the desider consistency, adding more broth if necessary.

-At the end of cooking, remove the bunch of herbs 13 and keep the cooked lentils warm 14.
-In the meantime cook the cotechino, drain it, unwrap it 15
+Once the lentils are cooked, remove the herbs 13 and keep the lentils warm 14.
+In the meantime cook the cotechino, drain it and unwrap it 15.

 Once cooled, cotechino can be stored in the refrigerator in an airtight container for 2-3 days.

-If you want an extra treat, serve it with thick and creamy mashed potatoes, as it is tradition in Modena: it will be unforgettable!
+If you want an extra treat, serve it with thick and creamy mashed potatoes, as the traditionally do in Modena: it will be unforgettable!